U.S. makes arrests over Venezuelan energy corruption scheme

 It was also not clear if case related to Tradequip, which describes itself as an oil field supply company.
 The firm on its website lists PDVSA as a client, and it is registered on Venezuela’s national contractors registry.

 Tradequip did not respond to a call and email seeking comment.
-PDVSA did not respond to a request for comment. (additional reporting by Marianna Parraga in Houston and Girish Gupta and Brian Ellsworth in Caracas)
+PDVSA did not respond to a request for comment.
+(Reporting by Nate Raymond in New York; additional reporting by Marianna Parraga in Houston and Girish Gupta and Brian Ellsworth in Caracas)